-Direct deposits are a safe, secure and easy way to receive payments, like having your pay cheque deposited directly into your bank account.
+Direct deposit is a fast, secure and convenient way to receive payments, an example of this is having your pay cheque deposited directly into your bank account.

 Your banking information is usually found in the line of numbers printed across the bottom of your cheques.